Mononeuria patula (Michx.) Dillenb. & Kadereit

 Family - Caryophyllaceae

-Other info. - This little plant is found in the lower 1/2 of Missouri.
+Other info. - This little plant is found in most counties south of the Missouri River.
+Beyond Missouri its natural range is largely within the U.S. Midwest, in two somewhat disjunct regions.
 When not in flower the plant is easy to overlook because it is so small and has very thin stems.
-While in flower the small white corollas are easy to spot in the plant's glade habitat.
+While in flower the small white corollas are easy to spot, at a glance appearing suspended in midair.
+The glade habitat, flower appearance, and thin stems with tiny linear leaves are good clues to identity.
 This species is very short-lived but the dead stems can be found throughout the year.